KPMG-IDP-Project/KPMG-Team-3/README.md

 # CLA Summarization Project

-The client analyzes hundreds of new **collective bargaining agreements (CLA)** on an annual basis, in order to interpret practical impact and implement them if necessary.
+The client analyzes hundreds of new **collective labour agreements (CLA)** on an annual basis, in order to interpret practical impact and implement them if necessary.

 Due to the **high volume** (>30 / week) of these **extensive documents**, this is a time consuming process.
 The task of collecting and processing these new collective agreements needs to be **accelerated and automated**, in order to **enable proactive notification**.